yamiteru/isitfast/README.md

 ## How to run

-It's recommended to run `isitfast` with `--expose-gc` Node flag in order for the library to be able to run GC and collect more statistically correct memory data.
+It is recommended to run isitfast with the --expose-gc Node flag to enable the library to run GC and collect more statistically correct memory data.

-When used in TypeScript environment you can run it like this `node --expose-gc -r ts-node/register benchmarks/benchmarkName.ts`.
+When used in a TypeScript environment, you can run it like this: node --expose-gc -r ts-node/register benchmarks/benchmarkName.ts.

-For the most accurate results it's recommended to run benchmark suites in different JS realms by putting them in different files and executing them individually.
+For the most accurate results, it is recommended to run benchmark suites in different JS realms by putting them in separate files and executing them individually.

 ## Example